 Most people think Title IX is something that affects only whether women’s sports programs get funding on par with the men’s program.
 However, it’s also become an avenue for educational institutions to investigate particular types of student misconduct.
-Since the federal statute prohibits discrimination of the basis of sex, the US Department of Education (DOE) interprets it to apply when one student accuses another of sexual misconduct.
-So, while a university is free to establish whatever guidelines is feels fair in other misconduct situations, like plagiarism or underage drinking, Title IX cases are different.
+Since the federal statute prohibits discrimination of the basis of sex, the US Department of Education (ED) interprets it to apply when one student accuses another of sexual misconduct.
+So, while a university is free to establish whatever guidelines it feels fair in other misconduct situations, like plagiarism or underage drinking, Title IX cases are different.
 And they are different in a way that makes it more difficult for students accused of misconduct.

 I. The Title IX investigation is handled by a university-employed investigator.

 This investigator is different than law enforcement because they handle all the investigation for the case and then make a decision about what happened.
 Essentially, this renders one person as judge, jury and executioner.
 It’s challenging to conduct an unbiased investigation for your own employer and then make a ruling based on that evidence which you’ve gathered.
 This would be akin to casting aside judges and juries to let the prosecutor make all the decisions.
 Extending the analogy, there’s the added wrinkle that the prosecutor would know that if they found for the accused, the funding that sustains their office was potentially at stake.
-This is the ultimate sanction the DOE can take against an institution that is not following its Title IX guidelines.
+This is the ultimate sanction the ED can take against an institution that is not following its Title IX guidelines.

 II.
 Not only is there a problem with biased investigations, those investigations are usually on a very fast track.